alibaba-damo-academy/MUSE/README.md

 In addition, [TCGA](https://portal.gdc.cancer.gov/) is also required for the pre-processing of BRCAM2C and OCELOT.

 For `BRCAM2C` and `OCELOT`, we use the default split of train/val/test.
 For `PUMA`, we manually split the dataset into train/val/test.
-The split files of `PUMA` is provided in `./data/PUMA/` and should be moved to the dataset of `PUMA` before running the pre-processing (keeping the same directory structure `/PUMAFolder/split/...`).
+The split files of `PUMA` are provided in `./data/PUMA/` and should be moved to the dataset of `PUMA` before running the pre-processing (keeping the same directory structure `/PUMAFolder/split/...`).

 * Pre-processing